jmadelaine/ts-guardian/README.md

 | `'undefined'` | `undefined`   | `<value> === undefined`        |
 | `'unknown'`   | `unknown`     | `true` (matches anything)      |

-> When combined with other gaurds, the `any` and `unknown` type guards take precedence.
+> When combined with other guards, the `any` and `unknown` type guards take precedence.
 These are useful in complex types where you want to specify part of the type as `any` or `unknown`, for example, an object member.

 <br />
 <br />